sniddy-ch/.github/profile/README.md

 ## Upcoming events
 Date | Event | Organizer(s)
 ---- | ------- | ---------
-TBA |  Symposium on modeling and policy making | Institute of Social and Preventive Medicine, University of Bern
+20 October 2023 |  Modelling infectious diseases during the pandemic: advances in methods and its role for policy making | Institute of Social and Preventive Medicine, University of Bern

 ## Previous events
 Date | Event | Organizer(s)